-Late last week, the San Diego County Grand Jury nodded paternally toward the citizens of Imperial Beach, patted them on their heads like a good dog, and told them to heel.
-Many of its substantive recommendations already had been implemented by city leaders prior to the report’s issuance in Thursday – the second grand jury inquiry into Imperial Beach in fifteen months.
+Late last week, the San Diego County Grand Jury nodded paternally toward the citizens of Imperial Beach, patted them on their heads like good dogs, and told them to heel.
+Jurors found no substance to persistent rumors of political corruption and recommended no further inquiry.
+Many of its substantive recommendations already had been implemented by city leaders prior to the report’s issuance on Thursday — the second grand jury inquiry into Imperial Beach in fifteen months.

-So what, according to two grand juries is wrong with Imperial Beach?
+So what, according to two grand juries, is wrong with Imperial Beach?
 The latest report was a fraternal twin to its predecessor, released in the summer of 1987.
-The more recent report reiterates much of what was said in the first document – I.B. is poor, undeveloped, surrounded by parks, and politically volatile.
+The more recent report reiterates much of what was said in the first document —I.B. is poor, undeveloped, surrounded by parks, and politically volatile.
 Both grand juries assumed that changing those circumstances is desirable.
-While acknowledging that I.B. “is a pleasant town with one of the few remaining underdeveloped beaches in California,” last week’s grand jury report also recommended to the citizens that they abandon their silly allegiance to private property and create a redevelopment agency – something I.B. voters have already twice rejected.
+While acknowledging that I.B. t4is a pleasant town with one of the few remaining underdeveloped beaches in California,” last week’s grand jury report also recommended to the citizens that they abandon their silly allegiance to private property and create a redevelopment agency — something I.B. voters already have twice rejected.

 How two consecutive grand juries decided to deride a small South Bay beach town when there was no merit to any serious charge of wrongdoing against it is an interesting study.
 But it is not a study in criminal justice or public oversight.
 It is, instead, a study in politics.
 The grand juries’ reports ended up making political recommendations based on popular social theories, not in uncovering crime or malfeasance.